|

 recommendation is.
 Typically, this information is

-communicated to decisionmakers using a memorandum. |
+communicated to decisionmakers using a memorandum.
+However,

-| To help you develop your analytical and communication skills we will
+To help you develop your analytical and communication skills we will

-conduct a series of case analyses.
-Case analysis means
+conduct a series of 9 case analyses,

 that you draw out the pertinent issues from a case.
 It does not